caryll/otfcc/README.md

 brew install otfcc-mac64
 ```

+Note: a full Xcode installation is required.
+Please refer to the instructions [here](https://stackoverflow.com/a/17980786/923437) if you see an error related to `xcode-select`.

 Otherwise, you may need to click the “Releases” above, and download the archives in it.

 ### Arch Linux